Walkercito/walkercito/README.md

 - **QvaByte**
   A tech service platform offering affordable programming solutions, with special discounts for Cuban clients.

+- **BlueLights**
+  A Bluetooth library built with **Bleak** to control LED lights from any Bluetooth-enabled device, enabling unique IoT applications.

+- **LLM Training with Llama 3.1**
+  Custom training of large language models, focusing on tailored AI solutions for specific use cases.

 - **Game Automation with OpenCV**
   Developing AI-driven automation scripts for popular games like **Clash of Clans**, leveraging **YOLOv8** to detect and interact with game elements.